 In this post, we’ll go over what Google Analytics can tell you about your social media traffic and how to find the reports you need to analyze that traffic.
+If you’re a WordPress user, we’ll also show you a really easy way to track organic social traffic right from your dashboard.

 - If your social media traffic is converting